sedexdev/coscript/README.md

   </code>
 </pre>

-If you are using another vendors, or your own SMTP server, then swap the details under <code>"email"</code> for the details appropriate to your service.
+If you are using another vendors, or your own, SMTP server then swap the details under <code>"email"</code> for the details appropriate to your service.

 **Note** If using GMail, you will need to <a href='https://support.google.com/accounts/answer/6010255?hl=en' target='_blank'>Allow Less Secure Apps through your GMail Account</a>.
 You will also need to enable IMAP in your GMail settings.
 Other providers may have other requirements, refer to their documentation for advice.